 Applications are open for the Core/OCLC Margaret Mann Citation, which recognizes outstanding professional achievement in cataloging or classification either through publication of significant professional literature, participation in professional cataloging associations, or valuable contributions to practice in individual libraries.
-The deadline to apply or nominate someone is Monday, February 13.
+The deadline to apply or nominate someone has been extended to February 28.

 This esteemed award goes all the way back to 1951, and is sponsored by OCLC.
 The winner receives a citation and OCLC donates a $2,000 scholarship to the U.S. or Canadian library school of the winner’s choice.